 Identity and Access Management (IAM) Capabilities

-Cloud services moving to the edge requires companies to make use of end-to-end encryption to secure their data where it lives.
-New privacy laws, such as CCPA (California Consumer Privacy Act), which has inspired several other states to also create laws, which will all require various forms of encryption and data security.
+Cloud services moving to the edge require companies to make use of end-to-end encryption to secure their data where it lives.
+New privacy laws, such as CCPA (California Consumer Privacy Act), which has inspired several other states to also create laws, all of which will require various forms of encryption and data security.

-Businesses that require transparency, security, cost-effectiveness will increasingly consider blockchain as an option for data security.
+Businesses that require transparency, security and cost-effectiveness will increasingly consider blockchain as an option for data security.
 It offers a cost-effective way to maintain a high level of trust with customers as well as a much-needed advantage in today’s competitive marketplace.

 Blockchain is highly secure because it distributes data across a large network; if someone was able to access one part of the data, it would be incomplete/meaningless without all of the other blocks.
-Therefore, when using blockchain, your data becomes nearly impossible to hack or even maliciously tampered with because it is constantly being moved around and secured through various servers around the world and not in one set location.
+Therefore, when using blockchain, your data becomes nearly impossible to hack or maliciously tampered with because it is constantly being moved around and secured through various servers around the world rather than in one set location.

 The majority of security solutions and devices create an enormous amount of data every day resulting in the need to adopt advanced analytics tools to accurately recognize a threat.
 On their own, security analytics tools will become critical in detecting threats as these tools offer the ability to correlate data sets for security monitoring from multiple sources to more precisely identify and fight against increasingly sophisticated and advanced threats.

 Security analytics will not only reduce false positives and save IT teams countless hours in detection and remediation but will also enable smarter and faster decisions since they can interact, query, and visualize data in real-time across multiple solutions throughout an organization.
 This also means that these tools can help organizations meet compliance requirements.